rktjmp/smtp-pigeon/README.md

 }
 ```

-You can configure what `smtp-pigeon` POSTs with the `--template` tag, using any
+You can configure what `smtp-pigeon` POSTs with the `--template` flag, using
-standard Go templating functions.
-You are not limited to sending JSON if you
+any standard Go templating functions.
+You are not limited to sending JSON but
-also include a header flag that sets `Content-Type`, i.e:  `--header
-"Content-Type: text/html"` flag.
+the `Content-Type` header is set to `application/json` by default.
+You must
+override it with your own `--header` flag.

 `smtp-pigeon` is intended to be run by systemd or any container runtime and
 does not have a daemon form.
 These systems should be used to handle any
-"service" requirements such as stop, start, restarting and log aggregation.
+"service" requirements such as stop, start, restart and log aggregation.

-See `--help` for other options.

 Important caveats and gotchas:

 - **Subject**

-  SMTP doesn't explicitly have a "subject" concept, it's encoded into the `DATA`
+  SMTP doesn't explicitly have a "subject" concept, it's encoded into the
-  command. `smtp-pigeon` does not attempt to parse any content, extracting
+  `DATA` command. `smtp-pigeon` does not attempt to parse any content,
-  relevant message information is left to the endpoint.
+  extracting relevant message information is left to the endpoint.

 - **Authentication**